Statistics Canada says telephone services saw a price drop in July, but the figures don't paint a full picture

 The figure continues a trend that started in May and continued into June.

 However, the decline doesn’t mean Canadians have stopped paying for some of the priciest phone plans in the world.
-The 2022 Wall Communications report found Canada played a leading role on the world stage.
+A report from HelloSafe showed Canada was the 19th most expensive country in the world for mobile data.

 It’s also important to note that while there have been new telecom offers in the past month, not everyone has access to them.
 For example, Freedom Mobile was one of the many brands that rolled out 5G services in recent weeks, with plans starting at $45/month for 30GB.